 The base City already looks sporty

-Carrying a sticker price of Php 848,000, the entry-level City is offered at Php 16,354 a month for the next 60 months with a 20 percent down payment or Php 169,600.
+Carrying a sticker Honda City price Philippines of Php 848,000, the entry-level City is offered at Php 16,354 a month for the next 60 months with a 20 percent down payment or Php 169,600.
 If you feel that you can do with a shorter payment term, the monthly amortization rises to Php 23,717 for 36 months on the same down payment.

 Doubling the down payment to 40 percent translates to a monthly fee of Php 17,788 for 36 months, or Php 12,265 for the maximum term of 60 months.